The Corporate Immigration Review: Germany

 Privileged third-country nationals

 In certain circumstances, nationals of certain third countries may also enter without a visa.
 This applies to citizens of states on the positive list of Council Regulation (EC) No. 539/2001.
 Such citizens are entitled to stay for a maximum of 90 days without being obliged to have previously obtained a visa.
-Since 1 January 2021 this also applies to UK citizens who therefore do not require a visa when travelling to the Schengen area for short stays of up to 90 days in any 180-day period for either touristic or business purposes (a work permit may nevertheless be required depending on national laws in each EU Member State: see below).
-This is however entirely conditional upon the UK also granting reciprocal and non-discriminatory visa-free travel for all EU Member States, in line with the principle of visa reciprocity.
+Since 1 January 2021, this also applies to UK citizens who therefore do not require a visa when travelling to the Schengen area for short stays of up to 90 days in any 180-day period for either touristic or business purposes (a work permit may nevertheless be required depending on national laws in each EU Member State: see below).
+This is, however, entirely conditional upon the UK also granting reciprocal and non-discriminatory visa-free travel for all EU Member States, in line with the principle of visa reciprocity.

 According to national law, some of the nationals listed therein are even entitled to enter German territory without a visa for a residence period that exceeds 90 days; according to Section 41 of the Ordinance Governing Residence, this applies to Australia, Israel, Japan, Canada, South Korea, New Zealand, the United Kingdom (since 1 January 2021) and the United States.
 In the case of these nationals, an obligatory residence permit can be obtained after a visa-free entry into Germany but has to be requested within three months of entry.
 According to the instructions on how to apply the Ordinance Governing Residence, the admittance of South Korea has been established because of an obligation under international law following an exchange of letters; the other admittances are based on positive experiences with nationals from the respective states.
-If the application for the grant of a residence permit is filed in a timely fashion, according to Section 81(3), Sentence 1 of the Residence Act, the subsequent stay is deemed to have been granted until the foreigners office issues its final decision.
-Even for these privileged nationals, however, according to Section 4(3), Sentence 1 of the Residence Act, it is in principle not permissible to take up employment until the foreign national is in possession of a residence permit for the purpose of employment or unless the Employment Regulation stipulates that the short-term activities concerned do not qualify as dependent employment.
+If the application for the grant of a residence permit is filed in a timely fashion, according to Section 81(3), Sentence 1 Residence Act, the subsequent stay is deemed to have been granted until the foreigners office issues its final decision.
+Even for these privileged nationals, however, according to Section 4(3), Sentence 1 Residence Act, it is in principle not permissible to take up employment until the foreign national is in possession of a residence permit for the purpose of employment or unless the Employment Regulation stipulates that the short-term activities concerned do not qualify as dependent employment.

 Moreover, nationals from Andorra, Brazil, El Salvador, Honduras, Monaco or San Marino also do not need to obtain a visa as long as they do not wish to engage in employment except for those activities where the Employment Regulation stipulates that the activities concerned do not qualify as dependent employment.